 The Coca-Cola Learn from the Forest project is a hands-on environmental education program that enables participants to learn about the importance of nature and water, human interactions with nature, and environmental protection.

-This learning experience is made possible through partnerships with local governments, forestry associations, and community organizations.
+partnerships with local governments, forestry associations, and community organizations.